kubermatic/docs/content/kubermatic/main/tutorials-howtos/kkp-autoscaler/vertical-pod-autoscaler/_index.en.md

   featureGates:
     VerticalPodAutoscaler: true
 ```
-This installs necesary VPA components in `kube-system` namespace of each seed.
+This installs necessary VPA components in `kube-system` namespace of each seed.
 It also create VPA custom resources for each of the control-plane components as noted above.

 ## Customizing VPA installation
 You can customize various aspects of VPA deployments themselves (i.e. admissionController, recommender and updater) via [KKP configuration](../../../tutorials-howtos/kkp-configuration/)